The Voice (American TV series) season 21: Week 5: Top 8 – Semifinals (December 6–7)

-Week 6: Finale (Dec.
-13–14)
+Week 6: Finale (December 13–14)

 The Top 5 finalists performed two songs on Monday, as well as a duet with their coach on Tuesday.
 This is the second consecutive season in which contestants aren't allowed to perform original songs on the finale.

 Girl Named Tom was the only contestant that managed to get both finale songs reach Top 10 on iTunes at #1 and #7 (along with their Top 8 and Top 13 songs at #3 and #8).
-This is the second time a contestant have 4 songs in the top 10 all at the same time (after Jake Hoot in season 17).
+This is the third time a contestant have 4 songs in the top 10 all at the same time (after Jordan Smith in season 9 and Jake Hoot in season 17).
 All their other songs also got back on the Top 100 overall.
 In addition, Wendy Moten charted within the Top 10 on iTunes at #10 and #70 (with her Top 8 song at #85), Paris Winningham hit #25, and Hailey Mia reached #33.
 Coach duets were not released to purchase this season.

 Girl Named Tom was announced as the winner, making them the first-ever trio to win The Voice.
 Also, Kelly Clarkson got her fourth win, surpassing Adam Levine's three wins and becoming the second most winningest coach.
 She also has a winning percentage of 50%, winning 4 of her 8 seasons.
 This is tied with Usher for the best winning percentage of any coach.
 Clarkson is also the first female coach to win four times.

 This season is the second time that three stolen artists advanced to the finale, with the eighth season being the first time.
 Jershika Maple is originally from Team Kelly, Hailey Mia from Ariana's team, and Paris Winningham formerly from John's team.